 Take a Free Online Personal Finance Course

-- Get Smarter about your Money: This comprehensive financial education curriculum, from the Federal Deposit Insurance Corporation (FDIC) is designed to help low- and moderate- income individuals enhance their financial skills.
+- Money Smart: This comprehensive financial education curriculum, from the Federal Deposit Insurance Corporation (FDIC) is designed to help low- and moderate- income individuals enhance their financial skills.
 The course is available in multiple languages.

 Talk to a Nonprofit Financial Expert

 - Financial Planning Association (FPA): Many FPA members are currently offering pro bono financial planning guidance to underserved* individuals across the United States.
 Access the full list here.